 External herbs can relax muscles, tendons and joints; increase blood flow, reduce the inflammation and relieve the pain.
 Normally, these are Chinese herbal tincture, herbal patches, Chuan Qiong bag and cold/heat herbal bag.

-Internal herbs: some Chinese herbs help maintain acupuncture results, improve circulation, reduce inflammation and subside pain, consult your acupuncturist to find out which one is best for you.
+Internal herbs: Boswellia and Turmeric Curcumin help maintain acupuncture results, improve circulation, reduce inflammation and subside pain.

 According to our clinical experience, patients with backaches feel more irritation after bike or horseback riding and stationary cycling, because prolong sitting puts strain on the lower back.